rahman-refactored-prog-life/antigravity-sdev/CONTENT_METHODOLOGY_V3_FINAL.md

 ## The Complete Framework Structure

 ### Core Foundation (Your Original 7 Layers - Enhanced)
+0. **Layer 0**: Introduction - Everything at a glance before you dive in further
 1. **Layer 1**: The "Why" (Motivation) + Concept Overview + Mental Model
 2. **Layer 2**: The "What" (Simple Definition) + Analogies
 3. **Layer 3**: The "How" (Mechanism) + Progressive Learning Path (Levels 0-5)